Verified Performance Record

 122Hazard trees removed across 160 acres of protected terrain

-0Archaeological impacts — full cultural resource compliance throughout
+0Archaeological impacts — full cultural resource compliance

 <3 daysSite recovery — 150,000 annual visitors restored access